Faustin Soulouque: Line of succession

-Soulouque's marriage to Empress Adélina produced one daughter, Princess Célita Soulouque.
-The emperor also adopted Adélina's daughter, Olive, in 1850.
-She was granted the title of Princess with the style Her Serene Highness.
+Soulouque's marriage to Empress Adélina produced two daughters, Olive and Célita.
+They were granted the title of Princess with the style Her Serene Highness.
 Célita married Jean Philippe Lubin, Count of Pétion-Ville, and had issue.
 The emperor had one brother, Prince Jean-Joseph Soulouque, who in turn had eleven sons and daughters.

 The Constitution of 20 September 1849 made the Imperial Dignity hereditary amongst the natural and legitimate direct descendants of Emperor Faustin I, by order of primogeniture and to the perpetual exclusion of females.
 The Emperor could adopt the children or grandchildren of his brothers, and become members of his family from the date of adoption.
 Sons so adopted enjoyed the right of succession to the throne, immediately after the Emperor's natural and legitimate sons.

 Jean-Joseph's eldest son, Prince Mainville-Joseph Soulouque, was created Prince Imperial of Haiti and heir apparent upon the succession of his uncle to the throne.
 His marriage to Marie d'Albert produced a daughter, Marie Adelina Soulouque "princesse impériale d'Haiti".

 Exile and death

 In 1858, a revolution against Soulouque was led by General Fabre Geffrard, Duc de Tabara, and in December of that year, Geffrard defeated Soulouque's army and seized control of most of Haiti.
 On the night of 20 December 1858, Soulouque left Port-au-Prince in a small boat, accompanied only by his son and two trusty followers, Ernest Roumain and Jean-Bart, and two days later arrived at Gonaives, where the insurrection broke out.
 The Republic of Haiti was re-proclaimed and the Constitution of 1846 was adopted.

 On 23 December, the Departmental Committee which had been organized, divested Faustin Soulouque of his office and appointed Fabre Geffrard President of Haiti.
 Cap-Haitien and the whole Department of Artibonite joined in the restoration of the Republic.
-As a result, the Soulouque abdicated his throne on 15 January 1859.
+As a result, Soulouque abdicated his throne on 15 January 1859.
 Refused aid by the French Legation, Soulouque was taken into exile aboard a British warship on 22 January 1859.

 Soon afterwards, Soulouque and his family arrived in Kingston, Jamaica, where they remained for several years.
 Some records claim that he died in Kingston, but according to Haitian historian Jacques Nicolas Léger in his book Haiti, her History and her Detractors, Soulouque actually died in Petit-Goave in August 1867, having returned to Haiti at some point.